 (1848 - 1852), near Gering

-An independent trading post was first built here in 1848 by either Joseph E. Robidoux (oldest son of Joseph Robidoux of Missouri), or his uncle Antoine Robidoux.
+An independent trading post was first built here, on the eastern slope of Robidoux Pass, in 1848 by either Joseph E. Robidoux (oldest son of Joseph Robidoux of Missouri), or his uncle Antoine Robidoux (or by both ?).
 Also spelled Robideaux.
 After the 1849 California Gold Rush, Robidoux moved the post in 1850 about one mile southeast to Carter Canyon, which was also known as the Carter Canyon Post.
 It lasted until 1851, when the Mitchell Pass was opened and diverted away almost all of the trail traffic.
 This second post is the post that has been recreated (based on period sketches), located on Robidoux Road.
 See also Visit Scotts Bluff County

 Fort Mitchell (3)